search

 Since many domestic FX brokers use the "Dealing Desk (DD)" model, traders' losses translate into profits for the brokers.
 Trading with EAs tends to generate profits for clients, but this results in losses for brokers that use the DD model; consequently, most domestic FX brokers do not offer EA services.

 On the other hand, Exness uses the "NDD model" for order execution and generates revenue from spreads and trading commissions.
 Since Exness has no conflict of interest with its clients, it imposes no restrictions on EA services that are likely to benefit clients.
 Even regarding spreads—a common drawback of the NDD model—Exness offers some of the tightest spreads in the industry.
-By utilizing EAs, even FX beginners or those who lack time to trade can enjoy trading with ease.
+By utilizing EAs, even FX beginners or those who lack time to trade can easily enjoy trading.

 ポイント

-Exness supports a wide range of trading methods, allowing you to trade using various strategies.
+Exness allows for a wide range of trading methods, so you can enjoy trading using various strategies.
 However, please be aware that engaging in trading activities prohibited by Exness may result in penalties such as account suspension or withdrawal denial.

 Penalties for Violating Exness's Prohibited Activities

-Exness supports a wide range of trading methods, allowing you to trade using various strategies.
+Exness allows for a wide range of trading methods, so you can enjoy trading using various strategies.
 However, please be aware that engaging in trading activities prohibited by Exness may result in penalties such as account suspension or withdrawal denial.

 Account Deletion (Account Suspension)

-At Exness, if any prohibited activities are discovered, your account may be closed (or frozen).
-Once your account is closed by Exness, you will not only be unable to withdraw funds from the closed account, but you will also be unable to open a new account.
+If Exness discovers that you have engaged in any prohibited activities, your account may be deleted (or frozen).
+Once your account is deleted by Exness, you will not only be unable to withdraw funds from the deleted account, but you will also be unable to open a new account.

 At Exness, accounts that have not been used for trading or deposits for a certain period of time are automatically marked as dormant (archived).
-If you wish to restore an archived account, you can reactivate it via the Personal Area.
-However, please note that if your account is frozen as a penalty for violating our Terms and Conditions, the account itself will be deleted and cannot be restored.
+If you wish to restore an archived account, you can reactivate it through your Personal Area.
+However, please note that if your account is frozen as a penalty for violating our Terms of Service, the account itself will be deleted and cannot be restored.

 Exness employs a zero-cut system, which means that even if your losses exceed your account balance, Exness will cover the negative balance.
 However, please note that if any prohibited activities are discovered, the zero-cut policy will not apply.
 Additionally, if prohibited activities are discovered after the negative balance has been covered, the zero-cut will be revoked, and you will be required to make an additional deposit to cover the margin call.